michaelchin/gwspy/notes.md

 - `pip-compile pyproject.toml`
 - `pip3 install .`
-- `sphinx-apidoc -o doc/source src/geoserver_pyadm/`
+- `sphinx-apidoc -o doc/source src/gplates_proxy/`
 - `make html`

-⚠️You need to re-install the geoserver_pyadm, otherwise the sphinx will keep using the installed stable version(old code).
+⚠️You need to re-install the gplates_proxy, otherwise the sphinx will keep using the installed stable version(old code).

 #### Publish to PyPI